Issue Brief // Personal Liberty

 Georgia Prenatal Equal Protection Act

-Seeks to extend state equal protection rights to fetuses, which legal experts say would criminalize abortion at any stage of pregnancy.
+Seeks to extend state equal protection rights to fetuses, which legal experts say would create significant criminal and medical-liability questions around pregnancy care.
 Stalled in House Judiciary committee since February 2025.

 Checking Georgia Legislature status...